trigaten/Learn_Prompting/docs/basics/chain_of_thought.md

 </div>

-Chain of Thought (CoT) prompting (@wei2022chain) is a recently developed prompting method which encourages the LLM to explain its reasoning.
-The below image(@wei2022chain) shows a standard prompt (left) compared to a chain of thought prompt (right).
+Chain of Thought (CoT) prompting (@wei2022chain) is a recently developed prompting method, which encourages the LLM to explain its reasoning.
+The below image(@wei2022chain) shows a standard few shot prompt (left) compared to a chain of thought prompt (right).

 import CoTExample from '../assets/chain_of_thought_example.png';